 Along with Sevilla, Córdoba and Málaga, Granada is one of the largest cities in Andalucía with a population of approximately 300,000.
 Being a larger town, there is a wealth of activities available to you in Granada.
 Students have the opportunity to experience the rich cultural life of the city, which includes numerous theatres, movies, ballet, concerts, museums, etc. Past students have joined relatively inexpensive health clubs or volunteered for social service agencies.
-There are several resort towns on the Costa del Sol, a short bus ride away.
-There is also fantastic skiing and hiking in the Sierra Nevada Mountains.
+There are several resort towns on the Costa Tropical (Granada) and the Costa del Sol (Málaga), a short bus ride away.
+There is also fantastic skiing and hiking in the Sierra Nevada mountains.